XayEss/Assignment4/README.txt

 A script file with the name example-script is already given, to execute it type: run resources/example-script.txt

-##Example image created by Alexander Seljuk, all rights reserved.
+©Example image created by Alexander Seljuk(me), all rights reserved.